allendecid/AIchat/README.md

 # AIchat

 Aichat is an open-source chatbot writen in javascript that uses classifiers and a response template to respond to user messages and questions.
-It is particularly useful for customer support and to assist sales.
+It is particularly useful for situational conversations such as customer support and sales of products.

 You can see a live version in the following links: